 1.5 – 3 hours per week; ongoing, minimum commitment of 6 months

 There is a huge need for volunteer-provided meals in our shelters.
-Visit the Meal Provider Program page to learn details about this opportunity.
+Visit the Meal Provider Program page for details about this opportunity.
 Please note that the leader of each group is required to attend one of our monthly orientations before the group can serve.

 We're happy to have you serve meals whenever you're able!
-Some groups choose to do this sporadically as they are able, while others choose to serve regularly (once a month or once a week).
+Some groups choose to do this annually, while others choose to serve more regularly (once a month or once a week).

 Throughout the year, our team often needs help with various special projects.
 These might include helping us build/assemble furniture, assisting with the opening of a new shelter, or providing extra hands for an urgent need that arises.

-ADULTSOn-call shifts: When you sign up for this position, we'll add you to an email list of volunteers that receive our calls for help when project needs arise.
+AVAILABILITY:On-call shifts: When you sign up for this position, we'll add you to an email list of volunteers who receive our calls for help when project needs arise.

 During the winter, many of our community partners help collect clothing and other donation items for us using donation bins.
 Although we greatly need these